Ma Ning: Air Force Commander

 After the Lin Biao incident in September 1971, the PLAAF commander Wu Faxian was implicated and imprisoned.
 The air force had no commander for almost two years, with General Li Desheng temporarily supervising the force.
 Although a relatively junior officer, Ma was appointed Commander of the PLAAF in 1973.
 Several more senior air force officers were passed over for the post because they were suspected of being followers of Lin Biao, whereas Ma had never served in the PLAAF headquarters, Lin's power base.
 Ma was the first pilot to become a PLAAF commander.

 Ma's rapid rise to top leadership of the air force coincided with a period of radical influence of the Gang of Four, and he likely supported the radicals.
 When the Gang of Four was overthrown in 1976 at the end of the Cultural Revolution, Ma was promptly relieved of his command, and formally replaced by Zhang Tingfa in the spring of 1977.
-However, he was not purged from the Communist Party, and was allowed to retire in 1984 with the rank of a deputy corps commander.
+However, he was not purged from the Chinese Communist Party, and was allowed to retire in 1984 with the rank of a deputy corps commander.

 Ma died in Beijing on 3 December 2010, aged 88.